 #1 New Release in Caribbean & Latin American Poetry

 Have you ever wanted to crawl out of your own skin?
 This collection of short, creepy poems blends the emotive and the biological, the scientific and the lyrical.
 Deep and stunning, these works have a raw honesty about the relationship one has to their body.
 Telling surreal tales of myths, magic, monsters and more in locales in space, forests, and the skin itself, this book explores the divide of soul and body.

 The Final Girl trope has taken the horror genre by storm.
 We watch them fight for their lives and hobble away right before the credits roll.
 But how much do we truly know about them?
 About their state of mind?

-This beautiful poetry collection by Claire C. Holland pays homage to all of the iconic Final Girls of horror history.
+One of my favorite horror poetry books, this beautiful collection by Claire C. Holland pays homage to all of the iconic Final Girls of horror history.
 Opening up their stories to examine their roles in a context of feminism, sexuality, violence, empowerment, and healing, this book follows these beloved fictional characters on a deeply personal journey.
 From Halloween's Laurie Strode to The Witch's Thomasin, readers walk a poetic path of reclaiming feminine monstrosity.

 How to Recognize a Demon Has Become Your Friend

 While this collection contains short stories alongside its horror poems, it's a fair exception to make for the collection of the first African-American to receive the Bram Stoker award—which she has, to date, won five times.
 Linda Addison combines horror and science fiction to take readers through the odd and endearing corners of her mind.
 There are demons everywhere, and in this book they're found in the jealous ghost across the street, the inter-dimensional dreams of an American Indian, and even within the grumbling stomachs of cannibals.
 As much as it will unsettle you, this fantastic read will also keep you laughing.